tmea-farkas/mias_place/README.md

 ## Testing

-- There were no issues found when testing iith the official W3C HTML Validator
+- There were no issues found when testing iith the official W3C HTML Validator.